marcomaggi/mmux-emacs-gmp/README.md

 the  external packages:  cl-lib.
 To  run the  test suite:  this package requires the ERT package.

-The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux  systems and OS X systems.
+The  package uses  the GNU  Autotools and  it is  tested on  a GNU+Linux system.
 The  package relies  on `pkg-config`  to find  the dependencies installed on the system.

   Here is a usage snippet: